Shopify/omniauth-shopify-oauth2/README.md

 ## Usage

 `OmniAuth::Strategies::Shopify` is simply a Rack middleware.
-Read the OmniAuth 1.0 docs for detailed instructions: https://github.com/intridea/omniauth.
+Read [the OmniAuth 1.0 docs](https://github.com/intridea/omniauth) for detailed instructions.

 Here's a quick example, adding the middleware to a Rails app in `config/initializers/omniauth.rb`: